lucapette/website/content/writing/my-programming-principles.md

 > Less is more

 What I'm trying to say with it in the context of design and code is that good design is first of all an exercise in patience.
-Also, I hate to tell you this, the more experienced you become the harder it gets.
-You know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.
+Also, I hope it's not the same for you, the more experienced I become the harder it's getting.
+I know too well the few lines of code I just wrote to "make it work" aren't anywhere close to production quality.

+same concept as "small changes, make it good" but for design

 ### Write actual tests